Last Updated on

-Childhood is a period when memories form, emotional, social, and cognitive development happens, and when children become sensitive to their surrounding environments.
-Their experience later shapes up who they become as adults and influences their well-being, career, and life, in general.
+Childhood is a carefree period and when people grow up, it is their childhood memories that keep them going.
+That means every child should have a wonderful childhood.
+When kids are young, they become sensitive to their surrounding environment.
+They also develop socially and emotionally.
+Their experiences in childhood later shape up who they become as adults and influences their well-being, career, and life, in general.

-Child abuse and neglect are considered some of the leading causes of fatalities and death in the world.
+Child abuse and neglect are very common.
 Most often, there is no single contributor to child neglect but rather neglect stems from multiple factors such as environment, communities, parents, inadequate policies, and poverty.
 Societies and communities experience higher rates of crime and violence through an increased number of cases related to child abuse and neglect.

-In this post, we’ll be discussing what child neglect is, what you can do to prevent it, and how to identify signs and effects of child neglect.
-Let’s get started.
+In this post, we’ll be discussing what child neglect is, what you can do to prevent it, and how to identify the signs and effects of child neglect.

 What is Child Neglect?

 Child neglect is when a child undergoes abuse related to having their basic needs not met such as a lack of adequate healthcare, the deficit in nutrition and educational needs, and a lack of personal safety/security.
 Parental failure associated with not being able to provide or a meet child’s needs can also be classified as child neglect.
 When a child is neglected and not taken care of or loved the way he deserves to be loved in childhood, it can have substantial long-term effects on a child’s mental health and it can also hamper the child’s physical and cognitive development.

 The different causes of child neglect are: